Few things are as revolutionizing to a homemaker’s routine than a good kitchen hack.

 BUT, I’m all for a slow cooker making me breakfast while I sleep.
 (Aren’t we all?)

-Armed with a few mason jars and some old fashioned rolls oats (why I choose them), I set out to find common ground.
+Armed with a few mason jars and some old fashioned rolls oats, I set out to find common ground.
 Friends, allow me to proudly introduce you to Single Serve Slow Cooker Oatmeal.

 Goop, slop and slap gone – consider your breakfast routine revolutionized.